FL is the First State to Put Most Court Records Online

 - Department of Children and Families: All records except those expunged or sealed, Social Security numbers, birth certificates, children and family services records, juvenile delinquency records; user name and password required after filling out application and signing agreement

-Vince Pravato of Wolf & Pravato Law Firm in Florida says, “It is fabulous that Florida is leading the country in online court record information.
+Vince Pravato of the law offices of Wolf & Pravato Law Firm in Florida says, “It is fabulous that Florida is leading the country in online court record information.
 With leadership comes significant responsibility.
 Before serious mistakes are made, private information security safeguards must be in place and sufficiently tested before any database goes on-line. “